 Surfshark has quickly become one of the most attractive VPN providers available today thanks to its comprehensive online protection and enhancement features, all delivered at a bargain-basement price.

-Surfshark’s global server network is growing quickly and currently counts 3,200+ servers, located in 65 countries around the world.
-The U.S. servers are spread around the country, allowing you to select a server near your desired content for a better connection.
+Surfshark’s global server network server count currently sits at 3,200+ servers, located in 65 countries around the world.
+The US servers are spread around the country, allowing you to select a server near your desired content for a better connection.
+The provider says it provides access to Netflix servers inside the US and 30+ other countries.

 The service delivers plenty of connection horsepower, providing unthrottled bandwidth that can easily handle HD streaming, online gaming and large file sharing.

-The provider’s easy-to-use apps are available for the Amazon Fire TV, iOS, Android, Linux, Windows and macOS device platforms.
+The provider’s easy-to-use apps are available for the Amazon Fire TV, iOS, Android, Linux, Windows and macOS (including native M1 Mac support) device platforms.
 Chrome and Firefox browser extensions are also available.
 The provider is also compatible with a large number of router makes and models.

 The provider’s smart DNS service allows smart TVs, set-top boxes and gaming consoles to benefit from Surfshark’s services, albeit without the encrypted connection protection offered by the company’s full-blown VPN offering.